 Jenny: I laughed when I got to the part where AJ said “I can’t describe it.”
 I thought she described the feeling of being utterly Present VERY well.

 Today’s photo: AJ with Shyla, a brumby trapped from the Kosciosko National Park who now belongs to Jess Wolfe.
 This photo was taken when AJ rode her in the national capital championships.

 Every year AJ takes in a seriously limited number of brumbies that have been trapped by Parks and need to be re-homed and trains with them to various levels desired by the new owners.
 If you’re drawn to horses that have been treated THIS beautifully, then contact me on the contact form at the top of the page and I’ll put you in touch.
 You can find out prices and costs etc from her.

 She was also one of the organizers of the Melbourne protests at the upcoming brumby culling.
-Her mission with the new National Brumby Movement (join them on Facebook) is “to unite representatives of each and every brumby group, members of each and every group, to stand and fight side by side, to work side by side for the common cause.
+Her mission with the new National Brumby Movement (join them on Facebook) is “to unite representatives of each and every brumby group, members of each and every group, to work side by side for the common cause.
 Working toward humane treatment and sustainable free roaming herds in ALL states and territories for ALL Australian Brumbies.

 UNITED WE STAND”

 United we stand indeed…

 “Just Say YES” is a category established way back at the time of the rollkur outrage as part of a bigger world wide movement to celebrate beautiful horsemanship wherever we saw it and this sure comes into that category.